 Imagine the scene will you?
 The husband comes home and says I’ve bought a nice, big family convertible.
 It’s a Chevrolet with Jet-Smooth ride.
 He smiles as he turns the key and there is the unmistakable sound of a 409 cubic inch V8 producing 340 horsepower.

-Well that's what this 1963 Chevrolet Impala SS Convertible is equipped with.
-That's the great thing about these full-size cars.
-They could just have a six cylinder engine in them or a 6.7 liter monster like this.
+Well that’s what this 1963 Chevrolet Impala SS Convertible is equipped with.
+That’s the great thing about these full-size cars.
+They could just have a six cylinder engine in them or a huge big block like this.

 Even the Super Sport (SS) emblems on the rear fender aren’t necessarily a giveaway.
 In 1963 it was still an equipment package and didn’t necessarily mean you had even a V8 under the hood.